 Hong Kong is guaranteed freedom of speech under the Basic Law written as part of the city’s handover from Britain to China, and small local publishers have a tradition of publishing books critical of the Chinese Communist Party.
 The quality and accuracy of these so-called “banned books” varies, with some just gossipy fabrications, and others later proved to be true.
 Nonetheless, they are popular with mainland Chinese tourists.

 China’s state-backed tabloid Global Times said in an editorial this week that the bookstore sells books that contain “maliciously fabricated content,” which enter the mainland, become the source of political rumors and “have caused some evil influence to some extent.”
-A Chinese-language version of the same editorial also accuses the bookstore of harming the “ of mainland society.
+A Chinese-language version of the same editorial also accuses the bookstore of harming the “harmony and stability” of mainland society.

 After his disappearance, Lee reportedly faxed a letter to his colleague to say he is safe and is voluntarily assisting in an investigation with Chinese authorities.
 Hong Kong officials are concerned mainland officials are trying to illegally enforce mainland laws in Hong Kong, despite a promise the city operates under ”one country, two systems.”